allter/fat-rpm-packaging/README.md

 The example divides application into 3 related rpms:

-_custom_perl_ provides custom perl (you need to package they very rarely)
+_custom_perl_ provides custom perl (you need to package it very rarely)

-_deps_ provides application's dependencies
+_deps_ provides application's dependencies (these change rarely)

-_app_ provides app itself
+_app_ provides app itself (frequenly under development)

-To produce these 3 rpms we use fpm https://github.com/jordansissel/fpm
+To produce these 3 rpms we use fpm (eFfing Package Manager, https://github.com/jordansissel/fpm )

 It is not necessary to split application into several RPMs.
 We may as well install everything under the same prefix and produce a single .rpm or .deb.